Manasib20/GRIP-TASK/README.md

 3.You can use R, Python, SAS Enterprise Miner or any other tool.

+4.Data can be found at http://bit.ly/w-data

-4.What will be predicted score if a student studies for 9.25 hrs/ day?
+5.What will be predicted score if a student studies for 9.25 hrs/ day?